chnsh/causal_RL/README.md

 This file contains the code related to the SEIHRD model.
 Its composed of the set of variables involved in the model and the set of equations that governs the dynamics of how the state of the model updates through time.

 Finally we have the set of environments in the `simulators/covid19/enviroments` folder.
-Tey are all composed of a reward function, a definition of the state space and function that defines the intervention operations.
+They are all composed of a reward function, a definition of the state space and function that defines the intervention operations.
 Most of these environments differ only slightly in the reward function or the way interventions are performed.